Skip to main content

 How Direct rb-sys Works

-2. You manually convert between Ruby's VALUE type and Rust types
+2. Manually converts between Ruby VALUE and Rust types.

-3. You're responsible for memory management and type safety
+3. Requires manual memory management and type safety.

-5. All interactions with Ruby data happen through raw pointers and unsafe code
+5. All Ruby data interactions use raw pointers and unsafe code.

 Higher-level Wrappers (Magnus)

-Magnus provides a more ergonomic, Rust-like API on top of rb-sys.
-It handles many of the unsafe aspects of Ruby integration for you.
+Magnus provides an ergonomic, Rust-like API built on rb-sys, handling many unsafe Ruby integration aspects.

 When to Use Magnus

-• When working with Ruby classes and objects in an object-oriented way
+• Object-oriented interaction with Ruby classes and objects.

 Example: Simple Extension with Magnus